uclaacm/hackschool-f20/session-4-advanced-css/README.md

 ### Animations

-**Animations**, as the name suggests, *animates* an HTML element in a user-defined way.
+**Animations**, as the name suggests, *animate* an HTML element in a user-defined way.
 It lets the element change from one style to another.
 If you're wondering why this definition sounds strangely similar to the one for transitions, that's because transitions are a *type of* animations that only allow changes from a beginning state to an end state that is triggered by some user interaction, llike a hover.
 Animations, however, allows us to add more expressive and possess more fine-grained control over the movable parts on our webpage.

 Here's a GIF that shows the difference between what transitions and animations are capable of (I'm hoping you read that in your mind as gif, and not jif):